 A Bachelor of Science in Health and Wellness Management degree gives you the skills necessary to design, develop, implement, and maintain effective health and wellness programs.
 Healthcare/wellness programs are growing despite the challenging economic environment.
 A Bachelor of Science in Health and Wellness Management can be the foundation for a variety of positions, including:

 - Director of sports, fitness, and wellness

 These positions may be part of any employer, public or private, from healthcare systems to educational institutions, manufacturers, service or retail industries, community settings, and more.
 If you are currently working in, or seeking to work in, fields such as employee benefits, insurance, human resources, or corporate health promotion, a Bachelor of Science in Health and Wellness Management may be for you.

 The program is primarily aimed at working adults and nontraditional learners who are seeking to complete their degrees or earn a new degree to advance their careers and position themselves for success in the exciting world of health promotion.
 Working parents, professionals, and veterans will find the flexibility of online courses to be especially convenient.

 What are the admission requirements?

 The online Bachelor of Science in Health and Wellness Management is a degree completion program designed for students who already have some college credits or a liberal arts–based associate degree.
-You may be eligible for admission to this program if you have completed an associate degree or at least 60 semester credits of transferable coursework with a 2.0 or better grade point average (GPA) and the following prerequisite courses: Introductory Psychology, Introductory Biology, Introductory Speech or Public Speaking, and English Composition.
+You may be eligible for admission to this program if you have completed an associate degree or approximately 60 credits of transferable general education coursework with a 2.0 or better grade point average (GPA) and the following prerequisite courses: Introductory Psychology, Introductory Biology, Introductory Speech or Public Speaking, and English Composition.
 Prospective students who do not meet these requirements can contact firstname.lastname@example.org or 1-877-UW-LEARN (895-3276) to discuss options for meeting the requirements.